SoftUni/Free-Java-Certification-Course/lessons/07-For-Loops.md

 The increment expression is executed after each iteration of the loop.
 To increment the variable, we initialize it by using the<strong> ++</strong> operator.
 That allows the <strong>termination</strong> expression to know how many times the loop loops.
 The <strong>initialization</strong> variable count, in our example, starts at 0, and it’s printed out.
 Then the <strong>incrementer</strong> increments it, and the next iteration of the loop runs to print the new value and continues that way until it prints 9.
 <br>
 <br>
 In conclusion, you should use a <strong>For Loop</strong> when you know how many times the loop should run.
-There are other more<strong> advanced iteration structures</strong> that we will look at in the next article.
+There are other more<strong> advanced iteration structures</strong> that we will look at in the next lesson.

 #### 2. Table of Contents